Dr. Massouda Jalal

 Dr. Massouda Jalal is the first woman in the history of Afghanistan who ran for the Office of the President of Afghanistan in 2002, and again in 2004.
 She holds the distinction of being the first woman to compete for Presidency in Afghanistan, a highly conservative society, where women’s engagement in public life was considered improper, unacceptable, and previously banned.
 Dr. Jalal emerged as a leading voice of Afghan women in 2001 after her election as the Representative to the 2002 Loya Jirga (Grand Assembly).
 While serving her term, she became one of the frontrunners for the position of Interim President, opposite to ex-president Hamid Karzai.

 She was also the only woman candidate in the 2004 Afghan presidential election.
 In the 2004 election, Jalal was placed 6th among 17 male candidates.
 She has a background as a professor at the Kabul Medical University, and she has also worked in leadership positions in the UN World Food Programme and UNHCR offices in Afghanistan.
-She is fluent in Persian, Pashto, English and Hindi/Urdu and moderately fluent in Russian and German.
+She is fluent in Persian, Pashto, English and Hindi/Urdu and moderately fluent in French and German languages.

 EARLY LIFE & EDUCATION